Editor’s note: If you don’t read the entire article, please go to the end and read the final comments.

 Therefore here’s a solution, that I call New Israel.
 New Israel can be the new promised land, where peace and prosperity can dominate, not risk, war and fear that exists in the State of Israel today and in the future.
 And no, I’m not Moses II.

-I suggest that we creat a New Israel in the United States, a second non-contiguous part of Israel that can coexist with the country created in 1948.
-In the same way that Israel was created, we could unilaterally do it again, but this time in Texas where the climate is similar and so the Israelis have access to the Gulf of Mexico for international trade.
+We create a New Israel in the United States, a second non-contiguous part of Israel that can coexist with the country created in 1948.
+In the same way that Israel was created, we could unilaterally do it again, but this time in Texas (or in another state such as Florida’s sparsely populated north-west coast, south of Perry, FL) where the climate is similar and so the Israelis have access to the Gulf of Mexico for international trade.

 Texas is such a big state that you could drop Israel into it over thirty times, with room to spare.
-I believe that we could carve out ~8,500 square miles where I’ve circled on this map without impacting Texas, except in a positive way.
+I believe that we could carve out ~2,880 square miles (the size of the Israeli occupied areas) where I’ve circled on this map without impacting Texas, except in a positive way.
+That land is slightly more than 1% the size of Texas.

 It will create an instant job boom in Texas.
 There would be so many construction projects that Texas will become the leader in new job creation.
 Instead of high unemployment, Texas will have full employment.
 If you want a job, you’ll have plenty of offers.
 Many of the problems associated with low paying, or no jobs will vanish.
 It will be boom times for Texas.